 We provide health and welfare benefits, including medical and dental coverage and life and long-term disability insurance, which are available to our executive officers on the same terms as they are available to other employees.
 We provide limited perquisites to the NEOs to assist them in carrying out their duties.
-As noted in the "All Other Compensation" column of the Summary Compensation Table, these perquisites may include a car allowance and paid parking.
+As noted in the "All Other Compensation" column of the Summary Compensation Table, these perquisites may include a car allowance, and directed charitable donations.

 The Company maintains a 401(k) retirement savings plan in which its executive officers are eligible to participate.
-Under the plan, employees may contribute from 2% to 50% of eligible compensation on a tax-deferred basis, subject to Code limits.
 We make a matching contribution of one hundred percent (100%) of the first six percent (6%) of compensation contributed by an employee that vests one hundred percent (100%) after two (2) years of service with the Company.

 The Company also maintains a nonqualified deferred compensation plan that is offered to certain eligible employees, including our named executive officers.
-During the fiscal year, the Company matched contributions of 6% of eligible compensation above annual tax code limits.
+During the fiscal year, the Company matched contributions of up to 6% of eligible compensation above annual tax code limits.
 Such contributions are discretionary.
+For more information, see "Nonqualified Deferred Compensation for Fiscal 2024" section.